walkingGit/SynBio_Challenges-2026-/README.md

 ## Overview

-6 engineered GFP sequences were designed for SynBio-Challenges(2026), targeting fluorescent and thermostabilidy, with the following guideline:
+Six engineered GFP sequences were designed for SynBio-Challenges(2026), targeting fluorescent and thermostability, with the following guideline:

-Our designs leverage three key insights:
+### Our designs leverage three key insights:

 1. **Refolding efficiency**: At 72°C/10min, most GFPs partially unfold.
 The score depends on whether unfolded molecules refold during 5-min renaturation at 25°C. Preventing irreversible aggregation is the critical bottleneck.